 $1200 + HST

-The first in an annual series of limited edition prints to be commissioned by KWAG and offered for sale to the public.
+The first in a series of limited edition prints to be commissioned by KWAG and offered for sale to the public.

 "Jon is someone to watch on the Canadian art scene," comments Gallery Executive Director, Shirley Madill.
 "In introducing this project, as a way to both highlight young Canadian artists and raise support for stewardship and enhancement of Permanent Collection, Jon was an excellent choice for the first commission.
 With this numbered edition, buyers are assured of originality, great quality, an investment and ongoing enjoyment."